FAQ

 You can browse public content in Synapse without registering.
 However, without an account, you cannot add new User Content to Synapse, download restricted files or tables, or access the most advanced features of Synapse.
 With an account, you can, among other things, create projects and wikis, download some open content, and request access to controlled User Content.
 Further, an account lets you collaborate with other Synapse users and create user teams.
 For more information, see the Account Types page.

 Validating your profile is a process where your identity is established through a combination of your profile information, ORCID, and an external credential.
 Validation increases transparency between researchers and User Content donors.
-A validated profile is needed for access to specific User Content and is currently required for access to User Content collected through Sage Bionetworks’ research apps.
+A validated profile is needed for access to specific User Content.
 Profile validation instructions can be found in the Settings tab of your Synapse profile page.
 Click the “Request Profile Validation” link for the required steps.

 Accessing Content

-This will depend if the content is public or private.
+This depends on whether the content is public or private.
 If private, you will need to make sure your colleague has shared this content with you.
 Shared content is visible from your “Dashboard page” under the tab “Shared directly with me”.
 If you favorite the content (using the star) it will appear under your list of favorites visible from the Synapse toolbar or on your profile.

 All public data is queryable.
 For more information see help on querying or from the “Search” box in the top right corner of any Synapse page.